TL-X-org/TL-V_Projects/README.md

 TL-Verilog is an evolving language with evolving tools and infrastructure.
 Several important features are actively being explored and documentation for these is limited:
   - M4 macro preprocessing is being used to explore parameterization and code generation in TL-Verilog before proper TL-Verilog features are defined.
 [M4 docs](https://www.gnu.org/savannah-checkouts/gnu/m4/manual/m4-1.4.18/index.html) are available, but the particular use of M4 with TL-Verilog is considered transitional, and is currently undocumented.
   - Visualization features are under development at Redwood EDA and have been utilized in online workshops.
 Documentation is not yet available, but several projects are underway to benefit from these features.
-Ask me ([Steve Hoover](emailto:steve.hoover@redwoodeda.com)) about early access.
+Ask me ([Steve Hoover](mailto:steve.hoover@redwoodeda.com)) about early access.

 # Community

-After you work through the available training material on your own and feel comfortable with TL-Verilog basics, feel free to ask me ([Steve Hoover](emailto:steve.hoover@redwoodeda.com)) for access to the TL-Verilog User's Slack group.
+**After** you work through the available training materials and feel comfortable with TL-Verilog basics, feel free to ask me ([Steve Hoover](mailto:steve.hoover@redwoodeda.com)) for access to the TL-Verilog User's Slack group.
 You'll find other newcomers and experienced developers listening in who can help you learn more.

 # Starter Projects

-After you work through the available training material, and before you contribute to a "real" project, try some small-scale development of your own.
+Before you contribute to a "real" project, try some small-scale development of your own.
 Here are a few ideas:

   - Find an IP on [OpenCores](https://opencores.org/) and convert to TL-Verilog
   - Ramp up on [1st CLaaS](https://github.com/stevehoover/1st-CLaaS) and create a simple hardware kernel that can be executed from a web application.
 You'll find a few simple demo applications in this repository that you can reference as examples.